cunicu/cunicu/docs/Configuration.md

 All the settings from the configuration file can also be passed via environment variables by following the following rules:

 -   Convert the setting name to uppercase
--   Prefixing the setting name with `WICE_`
+-   Prefixing the setting name with `CUNICU_`
 -   Nested settings are separated by underscores

-**Example:** The setting `endpoint_disc.ice.max_binding_requests` can be set by the environment variable `WICE_ENDPOINT_DISC_ICE_MAX_BINDING_REQUESTS`
+**Example:** The setting `endpoint_disc.ice.max_binding_requests` can be set by the environment variable `CUNICU_ENDPOINT_DISC_ICE_MAX_BINDING_REQUESTS`

 **Note:** Setting lists such as `endpoint_disc.ice.urls` or `backends` can currently not be set via environment variables.

 ## DNS Auto-configuration

-cunicu als supports retrieving parts of the configuration via DNS lookups.
+cunīcu als supports retrieving parts of the configuration via DNS lookups.

-When `wice daemon` is started with a `--domain example.com` parameter it will look for the following DNS records to obtain its configuration.
+When `cunicu daemon` is started with a `--domain example.com` parameter it will look for the following DNS records to obtain its configuration.

-STUN and TURN servers used for ICE are retrieved by SVR lookups and other cunicu settings are retrieved via TXT lookups:
+STUN and TURN servers used for ICE are retrieved by SVR lookups and other cunīcu settings are retrieved via TXT lookups:

 ```text
 _stun._udp.example.com.
 3600 IN SRV 10 0 3478 stun.example.com.